Kanisorn-S/IOT_Project/README.md

 #### Active vs Passive Buzzer
 An active buzzer has a built-in oscillator while a passive buzzer doesn't.
 An active buzzer can produce sound with only a DC power supply, making it easier and simpler to implement.
 A passive buzzer on the other hand, needs an AC signal in order to produce a sound, making it harder and more complex; however, it does have the capability of varying the pitch and tone of the sound being produced.

+## User Button and External Interrupt

+We used the built-in button on the STM32 board to allow the user to select between normal mode and memory mode.
+The on-board button is connected to the PC13 pin, which we set to GPIO_EXTI13.
+We then override the ``HAL_GPIO_EXTI_Callback`` in the main program to handle the user pressing the button.

+The callback function is called when the user first press the button.
+As the first press is registered, we begin a delay using a for-loop
+``int i =0;
+for (i=0; i<10000000; i++);``
+We then recheck the status of the button to see if it is being held down or not.
+If the button is held, we begin the program in memory mode, else we begin the program in normal mode.

 ## Variables and Methods for Used
 - TCS3200 Color Sensor:
   - (uint8_t) `red_hex` [Red Hex value from 0-255]